Examples of community premises include:

 Application to remove the mandatory condition for a DPS

 The application to remove the mandatory condition for a DPS form requires the applicants to provide the names of the management committee's key officers to the council as the licensing authority.
-The council must be satisfied that arrangements for the management of the premises by the committee or board are sufficient to ensure the adequate supervision of the supply of alcohol on the premises.
+The council must be satisfied that arrangements for the management of the premises by the committee or board will meet the adequate supervision of the supply of alcohol on the premises.

 Existing premises licence holders must pay a fee of £23.

 In exceptional circumstances, the police can object to the request on grounds of crime and disorder.
 The council must then hold a hearing to reach a decision on whether to grant the application.

 For more information contact Licensing Unit by phoning Licensing Services on 01634 337 107 or 01634 337 108 or enforcement on 01634 337 112 or 01634 337 106 or by emailing firstname.lastname@example.org.